emilsw/ew/products/optimize.md

 But money spent on optimization keeps coming back with each new visitor and customer…

-<aside>Introducing a monthly optimization service that keeps improving your website every month using solid user research, analytics, and testing to increase your performance and boost your revenue.</aside>
+Introducing a monthly optimization service that keeps improving your website every month using solid user research, analytics, and testing to increase your performance and boost your revenue.

 -----------